 Resolution

-Uncommitted transactions can cause new queries to be blocked, to sleep, and to fail when they exceed the lock wait timeout or the statement timeout.
-To resolve this issue, identify and stop the transaction that blocks the query.
+Uncommitted transactions can block new queries, make them sleep, or cause them to fail when they exceed the lock wait timeout or the statement timeout.
+To resolve this issue, identify and stop the uncommitted transactions.

 SELECT * FROM pg_stat_activity WHERE query iLIKE '%TABLE NAME%' ORDER BY state;